chrisruffalo/ee-config/README.md

 ### Logging

-Because we find it useful and because I use it all the time this library includes a method injecting a SLF4J logger.
-The '@AutoLogger' qualifier is uesd so that the included Logger producer can easily be ignored or overriden.
+Because we find it useful and because I use it all the time this library includes a method injecting a logger.
+The '@Logging' qualifier is used so that the included Logger producer can easily be ignored or overridden.

 ``` java
 public class INeedALogger {